stackzoo/stackzoo.io/_tabs/about.md

 # ABOUT US

-*sTackZoo* is an *independent* Cloud Native Consultancy company with a strong focus on open source technologies.
+*sTackZoo* is an *independent* Cloud Native Consultancy company (even if we prefer community) with a strong focus on open source technologies.
 <br/>
 ![Alt Text](https://media.giphy.com/media/WTO8QA0mX2Cfw5vhkp/giphy.gif)
 <br/>